maximk-8/Fetch_OA/README.md

 ## How to Run
 To run this project, you need to have Python installed on your machine along with the necessary libraries.

-1. Clone the repository.
+1. Clone the repository: `git clone https://maximk-8/Fetch_OA.git`
-2. Install the required packages.
+2. Install the required packages: `pip install -r requirements.txt`
-3. Run the Jupyter notebook:
+3. Run the Jupyter notebook: `jupyter notebook`

 ## Methodology
 The notebook `Fetch.ipynb` contains detailed explanations and comments for each step of the model development process.